Elsapro/wikijs/employment/resume-writing-guidelines.md

 ## Voice & Tense
 You are the writer of the resume.
 That means the resume is written in 1st person, never in 3rd person.

+**Example:**
+* Correct: Imporved accuracy of cash reporting by 50%
+* Incorrect: ~~Improves accurarcy of cash reporting by 50%~~

+## Length
+Resumes shiould ideally be no longer than 2-pages in length.
+1 Page resumes are appropriate for 5 to 7 years expereince.

+Resumes need to be scannable by the HUMAN eye.
+It should have:

+* **Short paragraphs** (no more than 3 to 5 sentences) if you are using a summary format.
+* Use **full thoughts** versus full sentences.
+Be concise and active.
+* **No propnouns**.
+Elminate works like: I, me, my, mine, out, their, etc.
+* **Numbers** - use "10" instead of "ten" as reaers eyes will pick up  numbers before words.
+When highlighitng accomplisments, use quantifiable reuslts / statistics whenever possible.
+It helps the reader see them quickly.
+*  **Abbreviations** instead of zeros.
+One million dollars should be written $1M.
+For one thousand use $1K.
+*  **Symbols** are acceptable when they represent percentages (%) and dollars ($).
+*  **Keywords** that ar emarket appropriate.